Skip to main content

 Click Preview, then once you have entered preview mode, click the Multiplayer button in the top right.
 This will create a temporary multiplayer session at a unique URL that you can share your friends.
 If you don't have a friend available right now, you can open the URL in a new tab and join the game from both tabs.
 You should see two ships, one for each player.

-You have now created a multiplayer game!
+You have now achieved something which would normally take years of programming experience: you have created a multiplayer game!

-How it works
+How multiplayer works